 Introduction to Microservices

-As you can see from the below Google trend graph,there is quite bit of steady increase in adoption towards Microservices architecture pattern since 2014.That’s because, base for Microservices world is Containers.
+As you can see from the below Google trend graph,there is quite bit of steady increase in adoption towards Microservices architecture pattern since 2014.That’s because it enables the continuous delivery/deployment of large, complex applications.Base for Microservices world is Containers.
 Linux containers has been around since the early 2000s and architected into Linux in 2007.
 Due to small footprint and portability of containers, the same hardware can support an exponentially larger number of containers than VMs, dramatically reducing infrastructure costs and enabling more apps to deploy faster.But due to usability issues,containers din’t kickoff enough interest until Docker (2013) came into picture.

 If you want more details on containers,check out here.

 Microservice architecture is a design pattern for developing applications in which complex applications are broken down into smaller, composable services which work together.
 Each component is developed separately, and the application is then simply the sum of its constituent components.
 Each service, can live inside of a container, and can be scaled independently of the rest of the application as the need arises.

 In this article, we are going to look at introduction to Microservices,its benefits/drawbacks & reference model or components that are required for Microservices application.

 There are many definitions to Microservices but below one from Martin Fowler is more apt.

 The term “Microservice Architecture” has sprung up over the last few years to describe a particular way of designing software applications as suites of independently deployable services.
 While there is no precise definition of this architectural style, there are certain common characteristics around organization around business capability, automated deployment, intelligence in the endpoints, and decentralized control of languages and data.